Why are we getting fatter?

 Obesity is now reaching epidemic proportions in the western world.
 There are estimated to be 90 million obese people in the USA and 9 million in the UK and the numbers are growing.

 The rate of increase in the UK over several years now means that 18% of women and 16% of men are obese and that a further 34% of women and 45% of men are overweight.
-The prevalence of obesity amongst adults in England more than doubled in recent years.
+The prevalence of obesity among adults in England more than doubled in recent years.

 Recent changes in lifestyle are mainly to blame.
-The increased availability and greater consumption of high-fat, high-energy foods combined with a dramatic fall-off in physical exercise is the main problem.
+The increased availability and greater consumption of high-fat, high-sugar, high-energy foods combined with a dramatic fall-off in physical exercise is the main problem.